hihi-itsann/SEG_Major_Group/README.md

 ## Technologies
 * Our project was built employing Python/Django.
-* Keras, TensorFlow, Numpy and Pandas were used to produce the (AI) Recommender system
+* *Keras*, *TensorFlow*, *Numpy* and *Pandas* were used to produce the (AI) Recommender system
-* Libgravatar was used to provide url to users’ profile picture
+* *Libgravatar* was used to provide url to users’ profile picture
-* Coverage was used for monitoring the programme’s testing
+* *Coverage* was used for monitoring the programme’s testing
-* Faker was used to generate fake data for bootstrapping the database
+* *Faker* was used to generate fake data for bootstrapping the database
-* Google-pasta was used to generate hidden game
+* *Google-pasta* was used to generate hidden game
-* Bootstrap was used to design the programme's front-end
+* *Bootstrap* was used to design the programme's front-end

 <!-- The location where the software or software component is deployed and sufficient information to access it.
 The latter includes access credentials for the different types of user who may employ the software. -->

 ## How to run the project
-Book Clubs - Django Web Application Setup Instructions
+Book Clubs - Django Web Application Setup Instructions *1.
+Install virtual environment:*
-1. Install virtual environment: virtualenv venv
+    virtualenv venv
+*2. Launch virtual environment:*
-2. Launch virtual environment: source venv/bin/activate
+    source venv/bin/activate
+*3. Install required applications:*
-3. Install required applications: pip3 install -r requirements.txt
+    pip3 install -r requirements.txt
-4. Get the database
+*4. Get the database1:*
     python3 manage.py makemigrations
     python3 manage.py migrate
-5. Create Super User:
+*5. Create Super User:*
     python3 manage.py createsuperuser
-6. Seeder and unseeder (Seeder can only be run once, unless run unseed again): python3 manage.py seed python3 manage.py unseed
+*6. Seeder and unseeder (Seeder can only be run once, unless run unseed again):*
+    python3 manage.py seed
+    python3 manage.py unseed
-7. Run the server/application:
+*7. Run the server/application:*
     python3 manage.py runserver
-8. Run the tests:
+*8. Run the tests:*
     python3 manage.py test

 ## License
-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under its *MIT License*.

 ## Reference List
 * The hidden game was adapted from [Dino-Game](https://github.com/WebDevSimplified/chrome-dino-game-clone "Dino-Game")